shuyiwan/Course_Sys_Rec/team/contributions/CONTRIBS.md

 - Implemented the search function on the search page
 - Write CSS for some pages and component
 - Implement the rate my professor in the frontend
+- Implement the filter in the frontend
+- Implement SearchByProfessor.js in the frontend

 ## Leo:
 ### Backend